julienXX/julienxx.github.com/_posts/2016-05-14-fancy-rust-development-with-emacs.md

 (add-hook 'racer-mode-hook #'company-mode)
 {% endhighlight %}

-Note that `emacs-racer` relies on [company-mode](https://company-mode.github.io) so install it if you haven't.
+Note that `racer` relies on [company-mode](https://company-mode.github.io) so install it if you haven't.

 ![racer](/assets/images/racer.gif)